 Important Voyage Logistics:

-Trip Planning: This trip commences in Santiago, Chile.
-It is recommended that you arrive in Santiago at least one day prior to the scheduled voyage departure as a buffer in the event of any unexpected travel delays between home, voyage embarkation, and departure.
-From Santiago you will fly to Stanley, Falkland Islands via a special charter flight.
-(See Rate Notes.)
-Your voyage will conclude in Stanley, where you will fly back to Santiago.
-This return flight arrives in the late afternoon.
+Trip Planning: This trip commences in Ushuaia, Argentina.
+It is recommended that you arrive in Ushuaia at least one day prior to the scheduled voyage departure as a buffer in the event of any unexpected travel delays between home, voyage embarkation, and departure.
+The voyage concludes in Stanley, Falkland Islands.
+Upon disembarkation in Stanley you will fly to Santiago, Chile via a special charter flight that arrives in the late afternoon.
+(Additional cost; see Rate Notes.)
 A transfer is provided from the airport to a central downtown location.